skijbile/AirBnB-visualization-report/README.md

 	Every new worksheet I was creating felt like and EDA process as it gave me new insights into the nature of the data that I was looking into.
 Eg how only Staten Island had any properties with 3 beds/multiple accomodation which can be seen in the Housing Styles in NewYork worksheet.

-## Future Goals
-	I would have given more time to figure out option 1 so as to improve on the aspect of joing data from different files and sources, but given that I proceeded with option 2 I would have done the EDA process in python so as to give me an idea while working with tableau for what I should be looking for as a result .
-Found more patterns and trends in this data set